Mount Kisco (Ambulatory Surgery Center of Westchester) Data Breach Settlement

 information (including diagnosis, treatment, and prescription information), health insurance information (including

 claim information and health insurance ID numbers), and financial account information.
-The defendant denies the
+The defendant denied the

-allegations and any wrongdoing; the court has not decided which side is right.
+allegations and any wrongdoing; the court did not decide which side was right.

 Sources